sheygs/demo-credit/README.md

 > Demo Credit is a mobile lending app with wallet functionality for borrowers to receive loans and make repayments.

-### Objective

-Demo Credit is a mobile lending app that includes wallet functionality.
-Borrowers use the wallet to receive granted loans and make repayments.

 ### High Level Overview

 - [Demo Credit Docs](https://www.notion.so/Demo-Credit-acb077a3a22141e7b3dc5e01c92b5158)